alphagov/content-store/doc/document_format.md

 In the `storing` context, the items are UUID strings.

 In the `notifying` context, the items are hashes containing: (TODO: confirm)
- - `guid`: The GUID of the tagged document
+ - `content_id`: The Content ID of the tagged document
  - `base_path`: The base path of the document

 In the `retrieving` context, the items are hashes containing: (TODO: confirm)
- - `guid`: The GUID of the document
+ - `content_id`: The Content ID of the document
  - `base_path`: The base path of the document
  - `title`: The title of the document
  - In future, there may be optional API parameters to request that other fields